Larke12/twicciand/README.md

 `twicciand` is the background process for Twiccian.
 It's job is to authenticate with Twitch and handle all communication with the Twitch API and chat.

+## Building

+To build the application, first make sure (`GOPATH` is set)[https://golang.org/doc/code.html].
+Next, issue the command `go get "gopkg.in/gcfg.v1"` to install config file library.
+Finally, run `go build` in the project directory to build the project.

 ## Authentication

 Currently, `twicciand` can only authenticate with Twitch on behalf of the user.